Toya32/furima-31907/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- belongs_to :items
+- belongs_to :item
-- has_one    :address
+- has_one    :addresses